ayafh/esp-mqttapp/README.md

 ---

-## License

-MIT License — free to use, modify, and distribute.

-## Additional notes:
+## notes:

 feel free to modify and use anything , goodluck everyone!

--Aya FAHMA & Douaa BENZINA
+-Aya FAHMA & Douaa BENZINA at CDTA